greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/federal-channel-manager_1_1.md

 ---
-title: "Public Sector Channel Manager"
+title: Public Sector Channel Manager
-RoleName: "Federal Channel Manager"
+RoleName: Federal Channel Manager
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/federal-channel-manager_1_1/
+description: ''
+linkTitle: Public Sector Channel Manager
+type: docs
 ---

 As a Public Sector Channel Manager your primary goal will be to build pipeline and channel revenue with high performance partners.
 This high-energy position requires the candidate to be extremely motivated and results-driven -- with follow through to create and qualify partner-initiated opportunities.